-The attendance officer will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
-The attendance officer will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.

-The Board of Trustees alongside the LAC will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data.
+The senior attendance champion will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
+The senior attendance champion will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.
+The LAC will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data.